Cold Pasta with Cherry Tomatoes, Olives, and Capers

 Preparation

-The very first thing to do is put a bowl full of water in the freezer a quarter of an hour before boiling the pasta.
-Bring another pot of water to a boil in a saucepan, and when it starts boiling, throw in the fusilli.
-Let them cook for about 6 minutes because they need to remain quite al dente.
+The very first thing to do is to put a bowl full of water in the freezer fifteen minutes before boiling the pasta.
+Boil more water in a saucepan, and when it starts boiling, drop the fusilli in it.
+Let them cook for about 6 minutes as they need to remain quite al dente.

-Once ready, drain them with a slotted spoon and immediately place them in ice water to stop the cooking process.
+Once ready, drain them with a slotted spoon and immediately place them in the ice water to stop the cooking.
 Continue by draining them again, but this time in a colander, and place them in a bowl.
-Since they should be lukewarm, cover them with food wrap and refrigerate.
+Since they should be lukewarm, cover them with plastic wrap and put them in the refrigerator.

 Meanwhile, cut the cherry tomatoes into quarters, place them in a non-stick pan, and pour 4 tablespoons of extra virgin olive oil over them.

-Adjust the salt, add the torn basil leaves, and finally add the garlic clove if large; otherwise, add two.
-Sauté them in the pan for about 8/10 minutes, or at least until they have wilted.
+Adjust the salt, add the basil leaves torn by hand, and finally add the garlic clove if large, otherwise use two.
+Sauté them in the pan for about 8-10 minutes, or until they have softened.

-With a sharp knife, chop the capers, but only after having desalted and dried them.
-Also toast the pine nuts in a non-stick pan, and finally pour a tablespoon of oil over the pasta, just out of the refrigerator, and mix to separate the fusilli well.
-You can also do this operation after draining the pasta, before refrigerating.
+Using a sharp knife, chop the capers after desalting and drying them.
+Also, toast the pine nuts in a non-stick pan and finally pour a tablespoon of oil on the pasta, just taken out of the refrigerator, and mix, so the fusilli separate well.
+This operation can also be done after draining the pasta, before chilling it in the refrigerator.

-Now add the Taggiasca olives, capers, pan-fried cherry tomatoes at room temperature to the fusilli and mix all the ingredients well.
+Now add the Taggiasca olives, capers, sautéed cherry tomatoes at room temperature to the fusilli and mix well all the ingredients.

 Finish by decorating the dish with more fresh basil leaves, another tablespoon of extra virgin olive oil, and the toasted pine nuts.

-If we want to enrich it further, we can add one or two tablespoons of Genoese pesto.
+If you want to enrich it further, you can add one or two tablespoons of pesto alla Genovese.

 Tips and Storage

-Cold pasta can be kept in the refrigerator for a few days, but store it inside a container, preferably glass or ceramic, with an airtight seal.
+The cold pasta keeps in the refrigerator for a few days, but store it inside a container, preferably glass or ceramic, with an airtight seal.

-I also happened to freeze it, but after defrosting it correctly in the fridge, I no longer consumed it cold.
+I’ve also frozen it, but after defrosting it correctly in the refrigerator, I no longer consumed it cold.

-I added some melting cheese, grated Parmesan, and sautéed it in a pan: I gave new life to the recipe.
+I added melting cheese, grated parmesan, and reheated it in a pan: I brought new life to the recipe.

 Try it because it’s delicious by Monica Pannacci